June 2022 Afghanistan earthquake: Domestic response

 The government of Afghanistan launched rescue operation; rescue teams arrived via helicopters supplied by the Ministry of Defense.
-Officials said the death toll may rise as recovery efforts continued.
 Many people were reported trapped beneath debris in Paktika Province.
 Rescue efforts were challenged by heavy rains, landslides and the remote setting of many villages.
+Officials expected the death toll to rise as recovery efforts continued.

-Supreme Leader Hibatullah Akhundzada instructed the Ministry of Disaster Management and governors to "rush to the affected area as soon as possible", and asked for humanitarian assistance from the international community.
-Hasan Akhund, the acting Prime Minister of Afghanistan, said 1 billion afghanis (around US$11.3 million) was allocated to attending to the needs of the affected population.
+Supreme Leader Hibatullah Akhundzada instructed the Ministry of Disaster Management and governors to "rush to the affected area as soon as possible" and asked the international community for humanitarian assistance.
+Hasan Akhund, the acting Prime Minister of Afghanistan, said 1 billion afghanis (around US$11.3 million) was allocated to needs of the affected population.
 He also authorized the transportation of relief items to the region.
 The Afghan Red Crescent Society brought blankets, tents and kitchen sets for affected residents.

 Many injured residents were airlifted via helicopters away from the devastated area.
 On 22 June, the 203 Mansoori Corps said it airlifted 100 people from Paktika Province to the provincial hospital.
 The Ministry of Defense said seven helicopters were flown to the affected area.
 Helicopters also delivered medical supplies and food to the region.

 Italian medical and aid organization, Emergency, provided seven ambulances and its staff to the area.
 In a flash update, the UN OCHA said over 130 injured survivors have been taken to four hospitals.
 The Afghanistan Ministry of Defense stated that five helicopters participated in evacuation efforts in Paktika.
 A medical party was also dispatched to Gayan District.
 UNICEF said teams of health and nutrition workers were assigned to work in the districts of Gayan and Barmal, Paktika and Spera, Khost.
 Care International established a mobile health station and a team consisting medical professionals to deal with first aid.

-Despite the inflow and distribution of aid, many survivors did not have adequate food and shelter.
+Despite the inflow and distribution of aid, there was inadequate food and shelter for many survivors.
 Poor communication services and lack of proper roads delayed aid distribution.
 Some roads were damaged due to landslides caused by the earthquake and rainfall.
-The government also faced difficulties in releasing updated information regarding the situation due to poor Internet.
+The government also faced difficulties in releasing situation updates due to poor Internet.
 Displaced survivors were left without shelter, food and water as aid distribution was hampered.
 Dead bodies laid on the streets overnight.
-Days after the earthquake, some villages were still waiting for aid due to difficulties in distribution.
+Days after the earthquake, some villages were still waiting for aid due to distribution challenges.